Rebellion Developments: Closure of Derby studio (2009–2010)

+Controversy

+Following the closure of the Derby studio, the company was accused by laid off employees and their spouses of withholding wages and severance pay.
+The studio was further accused of not paying legal fees for staff members who sought "legal help during the redundancy consultation period".

 Return to growth (2011–present)

-The mid 2010s saw major successes with the Sniper Elite franchise.
+The mid-2010s saw major successes with the Sniper Elite franchise.
 The company returned to expansion through the purchase of additional studios and properties, expanding both their computer game and publishing sectors, and further diversified into live action film late in the decade.
 Kingsley was awarded an OBE in 2012 for his work supporting the sector.

 In July 2013, Rebellion bought the Battlezone and the Moonbase Commander franchises during the Atari bankruptcy proceedings.
 Cubicle 7 left Rebellion in December 2014 via management buyout.
 Sniper Elite III was released that year, and by September 2015 the series had passed 10 million copies sold worldwide.

 In August 2016, Rebellion acquired the post-1970 IPC Youth and Fleetway comics libraries from Egmont.
 It reprinted these under its Treasury of British Comics imprint, including Roy of the Rovers, Wildcat and One-Eyed Jack.
 This would be followed by an acquisition of the pre-1970 titles from the group in 2018.

-In November 2018, Rebellion set up a studio for film and TV series based on 2000 AD characters, the first projects being Judge Dredd: Mega-City One and Rogue Trooper, both directed by Duncan Jones.
+In November 2018, Rebellion set up a studio for a film and TV series based on 2000 AD characters, the first projects being Judge Dredd: Mega-City One and Rogue Trooper, both directed by Duncan Jones.
 Rebellion Productions, the film production arm founded in 2017, would occupy a disused newspaper factory in Didcot, England.
 The studio would launch its first feature film in 2021.

 Several games related acquisitions would be made through 2018 and 2019, including the Radiant Worlds, rebranded "Rebellion Warwick" and TickTock games, rebranded "Rebellion North".
 Rebellion acquired The Bitmap Brothers' library of classic games in 2019.

-In 2020 Rebellion acquired Whitaker's Almanack, publishing an edition in the following year, but it announced that there would be no 2022 edition.

 In 2021 Rebellion announced a new bi-monthly humour comic, Monster Fun, would begin in 2022.